 In the shoes of domestic violence survivors

 Oct.
-22—Pinnacle Community Services put on an interactive presentation Friday at the Niagara County Emergency Management building to help bring attention to domestic violence.
+24—LOCKPORT — Pinnacle Community Services put on an interactive presentation Friday at the Niagara County Emergency Management building to help bring attention to domestic violence.

 "In Her Shoes" is a series of simulations that participants go through to better understand the situations that domestic violence survivors face.
 Groups of two follow a set of color-coded cards that tell the story of an abusive relationship, and the parties need to make decisions in a way that seems in keeping with the way their character would navigate the situation.